stalgiag/p5.xr/README.md

 ## Contributors ✨

+Interested in contributing to this project?
+[Check out the contributor docs.](https://github.com/stalgiag/p5.xr/tree/master/contributor-docs)

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->